 There are five main types of mechanical robot joints used in manipulators.
 These two types of translational joints — collinear and orthogonal joints — as well as rotational, twisting, and revolving joints, are all types of rotary robot joints.

 Many mechanical surgical assistants are articulated surgical robots that are machines with different ranges and combinations of rotary robot joints.
 This can range from simple two-joint structures to more complex structures with up to 10 or more joints.
 In many articulated robots, the arm is connected to a base with the use of a twisting joint, while rotary joints connect the links in the arm.

 Many systems put precision into practice in a robotic surgery platform.
 One example is CardioARM, a robotic surgical system having an articulated design providing unlimited but controllable flexibility.
 The CardioARM consists of serially connected cylindrical links housing flexible ports through which tools for both therapy and imaging can be deployed.

-Another articulated robot platform is the da Vinci Surgical System, which was introduced in China in 2008, leading to the development of the Micro Hand S, which provides an interesting case study for how such systems develop over the course of a decade.
+Another articulated robot component is the da Vinci Surgical System, which was introduced in China in 2008, leading to the development of the Micro Hand S, which provides an interesting case study for how such systems develop over the course of a decade.

 Three years later, a three-fingered robotic hand was proposed for the Micro Hand S to eliminate problems such as positioning prior to procedures and adjustment during operations.
-Later designs included a stacked design to make the robot more compact.
+Later designs included a stacked design to make the surgical robot more compact.

 Currently, the compact system with a foldable design of the Micro Hand S allows for a wide range of movement granted by three arm joints and three wrist joints.
 The range of movement from the arm joints is -120⁰ to 120⁰ and -30⁰ to 140⁰ respectively.